 - a.
-By the end of the school year, families are responsible for closing out any outstanding account incurred during the school year. - b.
+By the end of the school year, families are responsible for closing out anyoutstanding account incurred during the school year. - b.
 The school administration is responsible for establishing a process for notification of outstanding financial obligations. - c.
 Extenuating circumstances affecting a family's ability to meet their financial obligations may be dealt with as appropriate on an individual basis. - d.
-The school administration may, at its discretion, hold report cards and other final grade reports until financial obligations are met or a payment plan is put into place.
+The school administration may, at its discretion, hold report cards and other final grade reports until financial obligations are met or a payment plan is put into place. - e.
+The Business Operations/Finance & Operations Committee will review all aged account balances related to Family Financial Obligations at the end of each semester and recommend a course of action based on each family's unique circumstances.